eherrerosj/etherenaut-challenges/README.md

 Enrique Herreros ([@eherrerosj](https://twitter.com/eherrerosj))
 March 2022

-Solutions are either commands for the console at ethernaut or smart contracts.
-They are all under the `solutions` folder.
+You can learn a lot of solidity by hacking smart contracts.
+You can [play here](https://ethernaut.openzeppelin.com/).
+My solutions are either commands for the console at ethernaut level page or smart contracts that I have created and used either through Remix (level 3) or directly from VSCode and its console (level 4 onwards).
+You can check all my solutions in the `solutions` folder.

 Exercises:
 [x] 0.
 Hello Ethernaut